-But there’s plenty more evidence of the growing importance of such internet services, especially in capturing difficult-to-reach young audiences for whom TV viewing is more about laptop than lounge.
+But there’s plenty more evidence of the growing importance of such web services, especially in capturing difficult-to-reach young audiences for whom TV viewing is more about laptop than lounge.

 Enter the UK’s largest online ‘broadcaster’ with a stunning story to tell.
 SBTV was created six years ago by the then 16-year-old Jamal Edwards.
 His Mum had given him a video camera for Christmas, and Jamal went out filming urban music and dance from his Acton, West London home.
 Now, SBTV (after SmokeyBarz, a former alias for his experimental video clips and the name of his booming YouTube channel) claims more than 100m hits, 5.5m in the last month.
 SBTV is oozing advertising, sponsorship – and cool.

 The whole operation is much more than a web site or YouTube channel.
 Its combination of funky news, music and edgy video represents a real blurring of media channels, the shape of things to come.
 Is it TV?
 Well it’s watched by milllions of young Brits.
 Is it a web site?
 It is great online source for news and gossip about music, fashion and urban stuff.
 Is it radio?
 Well, its a good place to listen to new music.
 Ask Ed Sheeran, who was “discovered” by (or on) SBTV in 2010.
 And Kelly Rowland, Jessie J and Tinie Tempah who were thrilled to be part of it.